 If you're a AAA member and experience car battery troubles, you can receive these helpful AAA services:

 - Car battery and charging system testing: AAA roadside assistance can test your car battery and charging system and replace them if necessary.
 If you're located in a covered area and qualify, this on-the-spot service will come to you for no charge.

 - AAA batteries: If AAA batteries are right for your vehicle's make and model, they're a dependable choice because they are engineered to withstand any climate.
-Those who qualify will also enjoy a six-year warranty that includes three years of no-cost replacement.
+Those who qualify will also enjoy a three-year warranty.

 - Savings: When a AAA member buys a AAA battery, they save on the already competitive AAA car battery prices.